 “I don’t care,” the bald alien said.
 “You all look dumb.”

 “We look dumb?!”
-Betty snapped behind us.
+Betty snapped behind us, then she pushed Frank and me away to step between us.
 “You two are the ugliest people I’ve ever seen!”

-The taller alien, who was twirling fur on his left hand with his other one, stared at Betty through his round, flat, shiny eyes, and answered calmly.
+The taller alien, who was twirling a lock of fur from his left hand with his other one, stared at Betty through his round, flat, shiny eyes, and answered calmly.

 “Every species looks ugly to everyone else.”

-“That’s not true,” Betty insisted.
-“Cats and dogs are beautiful, but you two are like space rats.”
+“That’s not true,” she insisted.
+“Cats and dogs are beautiful, but you two are like space cockroaches.”

 I wanted to bonk my attractive friend in the head.
 We were already trapped in the spaceship of these two alien freaks, which made me sick and anxious, and I had a gut feeling I wouldn’t like what would come next.

-“You in particular look like a cross between a deformed monkey and a bear,” Betty said to the furry alien.
+“You in particular look like a cross between a deformed monkey and a bear.”

 The furry alien shrugged.